discretegames/runmany/README.md

 ## List of Settings

-All settings described, and whether or not they are inherited by language objects in `"languages"`.
+All settings described, and whether or not they are inherited by language objects in `"languages"`:

 | JSON Key         | Type   | Default  | Inherited | Description                                                                                                                                                                                    |
 | ---------------- | ------ | -------- | --------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |